QuantEcon/lecture-source-py/source/rst/lqcontrol.rst

 This is in fact equivalent to stating that :math:`u_t` can be written in the form :math:`u_t = g_t(x_0, w_1, w_2, \ldots, w_t)` for some Borel measurable function :math:`g_t`.

-(Just about every function that's useful for applications is Borel measurable, so, for the purposes of intuition, you can read that last phrase as "for some function :math:`g_t`").
+(Just about every function that's useful for applications is Borel measurable, so, for the purposes of intuition, you can read that last phrase as "for some function :math:`g_t`")

 Now note that :math:`x_t` will ultimately depend on the realizations of :math:`x_0, w_1, w_2, \ldots, w_t`.